-Bread is supposed to have crumbs, but when you're new to baking your own yeast bread you may find that it produces more crumbs than you're used to.
-It's a common problem and there are a number of things you can do to try and fix it.
+Bread is supposed to have crumbs.
+When you're new to baking your own yeast bread, you may find that it produces more crumbs than you're used to with store-bought bread.
+It's a common problem, and there are several things you can do to try and fix it.

 Your Bread Doesn't Have Enough Gluten

 In conventional bread, gluten—a combination of two proteins found in grains like wheat and rye— is essential.
 Once these proteins become moist, they create stretchy molecules that give bread dough its elasticity.
 Gluten helps bread maintain its shape and produces the "crumb" (or texture).
 If your bread does not have enough gluten, the crumb will not come out as expected.